top of page

 Method

 1. Preheat oven to 425 degrees Fahrenheit.
-Lightly coat a casserole dish with food release
+Lightly coat a casserole dish with cooking spray or food release.

 2. Heat 2 Tablespoons of olive oil in a skillet over medium heat.
-Add squash and cook, stirring occasionally until soft and slightly browned.
+Add the squash and cook, stirring occasionally, until it is soft and slightly browned.

 3. Add the onions and peppers, stirring until the onions are soft.

 5. Warm the tortillas.
-Add ½ cup squash/bean mixture to each tortilla and roll up.
+Add ½ cup of the squash and bean mixture to each tortilla and roll up.
 Place the filled tortilla seam side down in the casserole dish.
-Continue this process with each tortilla, until they are all full, rolled, and in the casserole dish
+Continue this process with each tortilla until they are all full, rolled, and in the casserole dish.

 6. Pour the enchilada sauce over the tortillas and add the cheese evenly.
 Cover with foil and bake for 15 minutes.
-Take the foil off, and bake for 10 minutes more
+Remove the foil and bake for an additional 10 minutes.

-7. While the enchiladas are cooking, mix the cabbage with the lime juice, remaining olive oil, salt and pepper, and the remaining cilantro; this can also be done before cooking
+7. While the enchiladas are cooking, mix the cabbage with lime juice, remaining olive oil, salt, pepper, and the remaining cilantro.
+This can also be done before cooking.

-*This is not a yielded recipe, so it will make a varying number of enchiladas depending on the size of the tortillas and the amount of filling used
+*This is not a yield recipe, so it will make a varying number of enchiladas depending on the size of the tortillas and the amount of filling used

 bottom of page